Emma Vilarasau

-Emma Vilarasau Tomàs (born 6 April 1959 in Sant Cugat del Vallès, Catalonia, Spain) is a Spanish stage, cinema and television actress.
+Emma Vilarasau Tomàs ([ˈɛmmə βiləɾəˈsaw]; born 6 April 1959) is a Spanish stage, film and television actress from Catalonia.
+Considered the most critically acclaimed actresses from Catalonia, Vilarasau has won the Gaudí Award, the Premios Max Award, two Butaca Awards, the Feroz Award, and two Goya Award nominations; all major prizes on the Spanish screen and stage.

 Biography

-She studied at the Institut del Teatre, in Barcelona.
-After having worked on many plays she became famous in Catalonia thanks to the character Eulàlia Montsolís whom she played in TV3 TV series Nissaga de poder.
+Born in Sant Cugat del Vallès, Vilarasau studied at the Institut del Teatre in Barcelona and under Philippe Gaulier at École Philippe Gaulier in Paris.
+After having worked on many plays she became famous in Catalonia thanks to the character Eulàlia Montsolís whom she played in TV3 television series Nissaga de poder.
 She has interpreted other TV series characters in series such as Majoria absoluta or Ventdelplà.
 She has worked on many movies for both television and cinema.

 She is married to fellow actor Jordi Bosch with whom she has two sons: Jordi (born in 1991) and Marc (born in 1995).